 - Don’t Leave Your Cat In The Car

-If your trip is going to be a very long one, it’s logical you’ll want to get out of the car from time to time – to use the bathroom, eat, stretch your legs, etc. While this is, of course, a good idea, leaving your cat alone in the car while you’re outside is not.
+If your trip is going to be a very long one, it’s logical you’ll want to get out of the car from time to time – to use the bathroom, eat, stretch your legs, etc. While this is of course a good idea, leaving your cat alone in the car while you’re outside doing your thing is not.
 Even if it doesn’t feel particularly hot outside, the temperature inside your vehicle can get dangerously high very quickly.
-To spare your cat from heat exhaustion, or worse yet, heat stroke, never leave them alone in the car.
+To spare your cat from heat exhaustion, or worse yet, heatstroke, never leave them alone in the car.
 If you need to go out and eat, take your crated cat outside with you and eat together.
-The only time it’s okay to leave a pet in the care alone is if you know you won’t take longer than five minutes, e.g. when you have to use the restroom.
+The only time when it’s okay to leave a pet in the care alone is if you’re certain you won’t take longer than five minutes, e.g. when you have to use the restroom.